NeuralSens: Sensitivity Analysis of Neural Networks: Introduction

-These methods ``illuminate the black box'' by retrieving information from the neural network model.
-Increasing the information given by these diagnostic methods will have value for exploratory data-analysis and characterization of relationships among variables.

-However, these methods have some disadvantages: NID can be difficult to interpret given the amount of connections in most networks, Garson's and Olden's algorithms does not take into account the values of the inputs and are based only on the weights of the connections, and Lek's profile method may present unlikely scenarios in the original algorithm or require other methods like clustering (using the center of the clusters instead of the range quantiles of the input variables) with its inherent disadvantages (\cite{xu_comprehensive_2015}).
-Partial dependence plots have a similar disadvantage because they might give erroneus information if the value of the output variable rely not only on the variable of interest but also in compound effects of unlikely combinations of input variables.
-Local linearization is useful to interpret the input variable importance in specific regions of the dataset, but it does not give a quantitative importance measure for the entire dataset.
-Forward stepwise addition and backward stepwise elimination performs a more exhaustive analysis, but are computionally expensive and may produce different results based on the order in which the inputs are added/removed.
+These methods help with neural network diagnosis by retrieving useful information from the model.
+However, these methods have some disadvantages: NID can be difficult to interpret given the amount of connections in most networks, Garson's and Olden's algorithms only account for the weights of the input variable connections in the hidden layer, and Lek's profile method may present analyses of input scenarios not represented by the input training data or require other methods like clustering (using the center of the clusters instead of the range quantiles of the input variables) with its inherent disadvantages (\cite{xu_comprehensive_2015}).
+Partial dependence plots have a similar disadvantage as they might provide misleading information if the value of the output variable depends not only on the variable of interest but also on compound effects of input variables.
+Local linearization is useful for interpreting the input variable importance in specific regions of the dataset, but it does not give a quantitative importance measure for the entire dataset.
+Forward stepwise addition and backward stepwise elimination perform a more exhaustive analysis, but are computationally expensive and may produce different results based on the order in which the inputs are added/removed and the initial training conditions of each model.